 Coordination with Work of Owner and Others (§3.2.4): On a Project with pre-existing work by others, the Constructor should consider reserving claims for latent defects that the Constructor could not have discovered despite exercising reasonable care.
-After the second sentence, the Constructor may wish to add: "The Constructor's obligations in this subsection do not extend to latent defects."
 Note that the Owner has similar rights regarding latent defects at §9.8.6.
+Additional comments can be found at www.agc.org/contracts.